jnovembre/BSD-QBio/docs/index.md

 To accommodate the diverse backgrounds of our students, we have created three tracks for the computing tutorials.

-1. Basic Computing: dedicated to new users who are not familiar with R or programming in general.
+1. Basic Computing: dedicated for those who have had no exposure to programming in general.
 It will guide students step-by-step, introducing R and fundamentals of algorithmic thinking.

-2. Intermediate Computing: dedicated to users with ~6 months or more exposure to R or programming in general but who are not less than experts.
-It will remind and reinforce fundamentals of key aspects of R and showing how to write well-organized code for data analysis and scientific research.
+3. Intermediate Computing: dedicated to those with ~6 months or more exposure to R (or programming in general, e.g. with Python) but who are less than experts.
+It will teach and reinforce fundamentals of R and show how to write well-organized code for data analysis and scientific research.

-3. Advanced Computing: dedicated to experienced programmers (R or otherwise), these sessions will focus on challenges manipulating large data sets and seeing advanced features of R.
+5. Advanced Computing: dedicated to experienced programmers (R or otherwise), these sessions will focus on challenges manipulating large data sets and seeing advanced features of R, and allow students with advanced exposure in other languages (e.g. python) to get experience with R.

 **You will need to decide which track's sessions to attend on Day 1-2 of the Bootcamp**.
 After Days 1 and 2, you will move through the